-Specify a target randomized d trial specific to the study Design Individually randomized / Cluster randomized / Matched (e.g. cross-over) Participants Isaksen et al 2019, Preoperative incipient osteoarthritis predicts failure after periacetabular osteotomy: 69 hips operated through the anterior intrapelvic approach Experimental intervention Comparator i assignment to intervention i starting and adhering to intervention Specify the outcome Specify which outcome is be benefit or harm of intervention ing assessed for risk of bias (typically from among those earmarked for the Summary of Findings table).
-Specify whether this is a proposed on.

-Specify the numerical result being assessed

-In case of multiple alternative analyses being presented, specify the numeric result (e.g. RR = 1.52 (95% CI 0.83 to 2.77) and/or a reference (e.g. to a table, figure or paragraph) that uniquely defines the result being assessed.
+Specify a target randomized t rial specific to the study Design Individually randomized / Cluster randomized / Matched (e.g. cross-over) Participants Isaksen et al 2019, Preoperative incipient osteoarthritis predicts failure after periacetabular osteotomy: 69 hips operated through the anterior intrapelvic approach Experimental intervention Comparator Is your aim for this study? \Box to assess the effect of as ssignment to intervention \Box to assess the effect of st arting and adhering to intervention Specify the outcome Specify which outcome is being benefit or harm of intervention. g assessed for risk of bias (typically from among those earmarked for the Summary of Findings table).
+Specify whether this is a proposed Specify the numerical result b peing assessed In case of multiple alternative paragraph) that uniquely define analyses being presented, specify the numeric result (e.g. $RR = 1.52$ (95% CI 0.83 to 2.77) and/or a reference (e.g. to a table, figure o s the result being assessed.